minneq/minneq.github.io/faq.md

 A: We welcome anyone who believes in the [Mission and Value Statements of MinneQ](/mission_and_values), regardless of orientation.
 MinneQ is explicitly a Queer group, but we do not gate-keep the space behind a required identity.

 #### Q: Can I bring my friend to events?
 They haven't joined the Discord yet.
 A: Your friend is welcome to attend any <ins>public</ins> events with you.
 We do recommend anyone who is interested in joining MinneQ has joined the Discord before the event.
-This makes the process easier for Moderators to complete the vibe check process on the spot, as well as prevent/resolve any issues related to joining the server.
+This makes the process easier for Moderators to complete the vibe check process on the spot, as well as complete the Discord server application.

+Private events are only available to MinneQ Members.
+Everyone must register to attend a private event, but registration does not guarantee an invite to attend.

 #### Q: Do I have to use Discord?
 A: Registration to private events is <ins>only</ins> available through Discord after becoming a Member.
 From a moderation perspective, all MinneQ membership is managed through our Discord server--if you are not in there, we don't know who you are!
 If you want to be a MinneQ Member and attend private events, you must have an active Discord account and be in the MinneQ server.
 However, there is no requirement that Members participate in the Discord social space.